sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getStarRating(0.91)).toBe('★★★★★★★★★★')
 -->

-Folks in replies on Twitter argue that this code is easy to understand and doesn’t need any improvements.
-I agree that it’s easy to understand but it has a very large surface for bugs: every number and every condition could be wrong, and there are lots of them here.
+The problem with this code isn’t that it’s especially hard to understand, but that it has a very large surface for bugs: every number and every condition could be wrong, and there are lots of them here.
 This code will also need many test cases to make sure it’s correct.

 Let’s try to replace conditions with a formula: